InteractiveAdvertisingBureau/Global-Privacy-Platform/implementation.md

 ### 3.2 Presentation of user choices <a name="3.2"></a>

-One of the core responsibilities of a CMP is to surface consent choices to the end user within the publisher’s site, mobile, or CTV application.
+One of the core responsibilities of a CMP is to surface consent choices to the end user within the digital property owner’s site, mobile, or CTV application.

 As the IAB GPP supports many individual section frameworks, you will likely need to develop different user interfaces to establish legal bases under different frameworks.
 As a CMP, you are responsible for complying with the technical specifications and policies set by each privacy framework that your CMP supports.
 This may further require IAB certification.